pivio/pivio-client/README.md

  -piviofilenotfoundexit0     Fail with Exit(0) when a pivio document was
                              not found in the source directory.
 Default is 1 in such as case.
- -proxyhostname 			Enables a proxy server support and specifies the proxy host name
+ -proxyhostname              Enables a proxy server support and specifiesthe proxy
- -proxyport 				Specifies the proxy port number in case that a proxy is used. (default: 8080)
+                             host name
- -proxytype 				Specifies the proxy type in case that a proxy is used. (default: HTTP)
+ -proxyport                  Specifies the proxy port number in case that a
- -proxyuser 				Specifies the proxy's user name if required -proxypassword 			Specifies the proxy's user password if required
+                             proxy is used. (default: 8080) -proxytype                  Specifies the proxy type in case that a proxy is used. (default: HTTP) -proxyuser                  Specifies the proxy's user name if required -proxypassword              Specifies the proxy's user password if required

  -serviceurl <arg>           The url of the pivio service.
 If this switch
                              is not supplied, no upload will happen.